Alternative Mobility Permits (AMP)

 How to apply for this permit:

-- Click the “Apply for New Permit” link.
+- Once logged in, click the “Apply for New Permit” link.

-- Complete the form and choose “Save and Continue” to proceed.
+- Complete the online form and choose “Save and Continue” to proceed.

 - Print the required Physician Certification Form (and a Cover Sheet if planning to return the completed form by fax or mail).